Last updated on: 2020-11-05

 Yes.
 On the server details page for the server in the Cloud Control Panel, select Actions > Reboot.
 Use this method if the server is unresponsive.

 Yes.
-You are billed for the resources that are used on the host while your server is in the Active status.
-When your server is created, you are given a dedicated amount of RAM and hard drive space.
+You are billed for the resources used on the host while your server is in the Active status.
+When you create your server, you get a dedicated amount of RAM and hard drive space.
 As long as your server exists, no one else can use those resources that have been allocated to you, which is why you are billed per hour even while powered off.
 If you want to stop incurring charges for a given server, you must delete that server in the control panel.

-If you want to stop paying for a server but still need to retain the configurations from it, your best option is to create an image of the server.
-The system configurations on your system disk are preserved in the image.
-The image is saved in Cloud Files and accessible on the Saved Images tab in the control panel.
-There is a fee associated with Cloud Files storage but it is much less than the cost of an active server.
+If you want to stop paying for a server but still need to retain the configurations, your best option is to create an image of the server.
+The image, saved in Cloud Files and accessible in the Control Panel, preserves the system configurations on your system disk.
+The fee associated with Cloud Files storage is much less than the cost of an active server.
 You must also save the data from your data disk to Cloud Block Storage or Rackspace Cloud Backup to have available on your next server.
 Then you are free to delete the original server, knowing that you can provision a new server by using the saved image of the old server and your saved data.

 After you restore your server from the saved image, the primary difference will be that your new server has a different IP address from the old one.
 Putting the new server into production might require you to update any associated DNS records to reflect the new IP address.